SunPj/java-pirate-2d-game-sover/README.md

  - Code should be accompanied with a docker file which can be used to run/test the solution

 Delivery:
- 1. We expect candidates to provide us with a github link to a repository which has a guidence of how to run and test the code in docker container.
+ 1. We expect candidates to provide us with a github link to a repository which has a guidence of how to run and test the code in a docker container.
  2. Application run on container should expose REST API with methods to
  	- load the map
  	- calculate pirate's path